 - 4. There is no known single cause of the Pomeranian hair loss problem.

-- 5. At this stage there is no known Pomeranian black skin disease cure, but your as a loving owner can do many things to prevent Pomeranian coat loss and assist your Pom to recoat.
+- 5. At this stage there is no known Pomeranian black skin disease cure, but you as a loving owner can do many things to prevent Pomeranian coat loss and assist your Pom to recoat.

 - 6. The degree of hair loss varies in most cases of Pomeranian Hair Loss.
-Some Poms may loose all body hair, but will remain coated on their head and legs.
+Some Poms may lose all body hair, but will remain coated on their head and legs.
 While other Poms may only experience extreme coat thinning on the tail and their butt area.

 - 7. Alopecia X Pomeranians who regrow their coat may experience a second bout of coat loss.
 These BSD Poms rarely recoat after experiencing BSD twice.